TusharRoy23/taskViewer/README.md

 Install Process:

-	1) Just Replace the application folder with codeigniter (Version 3.1.4).
+	1) Just Replace the Application folder with your codeigniter's (Version 3.1.4) Application folder.

 	2) Change localhost to your server in application/config/config.php .
 Ex:
 		$config['base_url'] = 'http://localhost/taskViewer';